-Are you thinking about a trip to Pisa and Lucca Italy?
+Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 Awesome!
 We did the same thing on our last trip to Italy!
 It was a great experience!
 I would definitely recommend adding Pisa and Lucca to your Italy itinerary!

-Let me answer as many questions that you might have in this post, and if you have more when you are done reading make sure to comment below!
+I am excited to answer as many questions you might have in this post, and if you have more when you are done reading make sure to comment below!

 If you want to save this information for later be sure to pin this to Pinterest!